sds-edu/SDS-Kubernetes-Guide/README.md

 <sup> Figure 2.4.1 The sample react website as deployed by Kubernetes. </sup>

-Yay!
+Yay 🎉!
 You have successfully deployed your application using Kubernetes!

-> If you're interested in exploring cloud-based Kubernetes solutions, check out the [AWS EKS Resources](#aws-eks-resources) section under References low for guides on deploying to Amazon Elastic Kubernetes Service.
+> - If you're interested in exploring cloud-based Kubernetes solutions, check out the [AWS EKS Resources](#aws-eks-resources) section under references for guides on deploying to Amazon Elastic Kubernetes Service.
-> To learn how to integrate CI/CD with GitHub Actions and Kubernetes, check out the [CI/CD with GitHub Actions and Kubernetes](#cicd-with-github-actions-and-kubernetes) section under References.
+> - To learn how to integrate CI/CD with GitHub Actions and Kubernetes, check out the [CI/CD with GitHub Actions and Kubernetes](#cicd-with-github-actions-and-kubernetes) section under References.

 ## Clean Up